James Y. JOHNSON

 originally existing or induced, whereby they arrange themselves

-be produced by constant fields.
-But the constant fields required
+also be produced by constant fields.
+But the constant fields

-to produce those effects are often too large to be practicable.
-On
+required to produce those effects are often too large to be

-the other hand, it has been found that there is often an advantage
+practicable.
+On the other hand, it has been found that there is

 The state of polarization can be prserved in another way.
 If,

-greatly, the dipoles will be unable to return to the disordered
+increased greatly, the dipoles will be unable to return to the

-state by thermal agitation.
-Thus a liquid which has been polarized
+disordered state by thermal agitation.
+Thus a liquid which has

-may be frozen, or a solvent containing the polarized substance may
+been polarized may be frozen, or a solvent containing the

-includes exposing a substance to two or more fields each varying
+invention includes exposing a substance to two or more fields

-with a different characteristic period or frequency; the exposure
+each varying with a different characteristic period or

 Again exposure to the varying field may be a continuous process,